 What is the meaning of throughput in performance testing?

-When running performance tests, throughput refers to the amount of data transferred between the front end of the app and the back-end over time.
-Specifically, throughput in testing can refer to several different choke points, like network bandwidth, database I/O, simultaneous users, maximum memory constraints, and disk reads and writes.
+When running a performance test, throughput refers to the amount of data transferred between the front end of the app and the back-end over time.
+Specifically, throughput in testing could mean factors like network bandwidth, database I/O, simultaneous users, maximum memory constraints, and disk reads and writes.
 Each of these components could theoretically become a bottleneck for the throughput of data from the client to the server and vice versa.
-Monitoring the throughput of these various bottlenecks as the load applied to the software increases can identify causes of system speed degradation.
+Monitoring the throughput of these various bottlenecks as the load increases can help identify causes of system speed degradation.

 What is load testing in JMeter?
 What is load testing in LoadRunner?